 This new rule will:

 These are significant changes that can have major impacts on your student loan burden, now and far into the future.
-As with any big, complex government initiative, most of these plans are still being worked out, and we recommend you stay up to date by signing up for the Department of Education’s notifications and online newsletters.
+As with any big, complex government initiative, most of these plans are still being worked out, and we recommend you stay up to date by checking the Department of Education’s website.
 We’ll update our resources and keep you informed as we learn more.

 Avoid Potential Scams